 - Specialist in medical devices and combination products

-- Patient care and device regulation at multiple levels within CDRH
+- Patient care, device regulation at multiple levels within CDRH, consulting for industry on medical device regulation in the US

 Dr. Daniel Schultz joined Greenleaf following a distinguished 35-year career devoted to supporting and advancing Americans’ public health as a physician, teacher, Food and Drug Administration (FDA) official, and member of the US Public Health Service (USPHS).
 He has been recognized many times for his contributions and dedication to public health.